Lifestyle

 LUDHIANA TO KASAULI

-Jasleen Royal, Singer and Songwriter
+Jasleen Royal, Singer-Songwriter

-For me, the perfect place to unwind always has been Kasauli.
+For me, the perfect place to unwind has always been Kasauli.
 The scenic beauty is what makes me want to visit again and again.
 I used to go there a lot as a child, with my family, and that’s why the place has a special place in my heart.
 It is also not very far from my home in Ludhiana, so it is the perfect weekend getaway.

 The timber trail is something that no one should miss out on.
 You get a view of the mesmerising gorges and the mountain ranges from there.
 And if you like trekking, Kasauli is perfect!